TreyMcGarity/airline-reservation-frontend/airline-reservation-system/README.md

 - Payment with stripe

 ### In Progress:
-- Dual user auth with Agent Dashboard for booking cancellation func
+- Dual user auth with Agent Dashboard for booking cancellation funcitonality

 ---